lerna/lerna/website/docs/getting-started.md

 All Lerna functionality will work the same way regardless.

 This tutorial will give you an introduction to Lerna's features.
-We will use [this repository](https://github.com/lerna/getting-started-example).

-> To start the tutorial, clone the repo, check out the prelerna branch and follow along!
+To get started with the tutorial, clone [this repository](https://github.com/lerna/getting-started-example).
+The `main` branch contains the final setup.
+If you want to follow along, please checkout the `prelerna` branch.

 ```bash
 git clone https://github.com/lerna/getting-started-example.git